 A few weeks ago I continued my practice of learning from other leaders who I admire by interviewing them and downloading their experiences.
-I had the privilege of speaking with Scott Cochrane, Vice President of the Willow Creek Association (based in Chicago) which organizes the Global Leadership Summit.
+I had the privilege of speaking with Scott Cochrane, Vice President of the Global Leadership Network (based in Chicago) which organizes the Global Leadership Summit.
 The GLS is one of the premier leadership conferences in the world, reaching hundreds of thousands of leaders in 90 countries.
 Scott is also a fellow Canadian and seasoned leader with over 30 years of experience leading and training leaders in a variety of settings.

 Our conversation was split over two interview sessions and in the first part, Scott highlighted three of the principles that he felt have maximized his performance and growth as a leader.

 1. Maximize Your Personal Responsibility for Your Growth as a Leader – There is no static position for a leader.
 If you aren’t growing, you’re shrinking.
 If you aren’t moving forward, you are slipping backward.
 Leadership growth is imperative and each leader must decide early on that they will take ownership of this aspect of their life and be committed to investing time, money, and energy into ongoing intentional leadership development.
 In Scott’s words, he has sought to be a “24/7 learner” – to always “have on a leadership learner hat”.
 Practically, he keeps a Leadership Learning Journal, where he daily adds and reviews things he’s learning as a leader.
 Great leaders take ownership of their development.